alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Telling Stories

-A more modern use of language is storytelling.
+A more elaborate use of language is storytelling.
 In this setting the speakers are recounting previous events.
 Here too _removing ambiguity_ is essential.